From SQL Injection to Shell

 You can use this property to guess the number of columns.
 For example, if you can inject in the following query: SELECT id,name,price FROM articles where id=1.
 You will try the following steps:

-• SELECT id,name,price FROM articles where id=1 UNION SELECT 1,2,3, since both sub-parts have the same number of columns, this query won't throw an error.
-You may even be able to see one of the numbers in the page or in the source code of the page.
+• SELECT id,name,price FROM articles where id=1 UNION SELECT 1,2,3: since both sub-parts have the same number of columns, this query won't throw an error.
+You may even be able to see one of the numbers in the page or in its source code.

-NB: this works for MySQL the methodology is different for other databases, the values 1,2,3,... should be changed to null,null,null, ... for database that need the same type of value in the 2 sides of the UNION keyword.
-For Oracle, when SELECT is used the keyword FROM needs to be used, the table dual can be used to complete the request: UNION SELECT null,null,null FROM dual
+NB: this works for MySQL, the methodology is different for other databases, the values 1,2,3,... should be changed to null,null,null, ... for a database that needs the same type of value in the 2 sides of the UNION keyword.
+For Oracle, when SELECT is used the keyword FROM needs to be used, the table dual can be used to complete the request: UNION SELECT null,null,null FROM dual.

 The other method uses the keyword ORDER BY.
 ORDER BY is mostly used to tell the database what column should be used to sort results: